-IS a corporate-brand-identity-avoidance consultant and originally from Taylorham, Illinois–which is apparently so small and inconsequential that WordPress.com does not recognize it even though Taylorhamians share a lead-contamination-removal water treatment facility with Paducah, Kentucky.
+IS originally from Taylorham, Illinois–which is apparently so small and inconsequential that WordPress.com does not recognize it even though Taylorhamians share a lead-contamination-removal water treatment facility with Paducah, Kentucky.
 She has a twin brother.
 (They were conjoined twins, attached–until Thanksgiving 1980– by a small web of skin at the elbow, which is why Feminina does not wear short sleeves.)
 Feminina Boots has been experiencing a lot of difficulty lately trying to find a book club where she can say things that aren’t just going to upset people.
-In her spare time she tries to offer some direction to her teenaged niece, Fanta.
-Friend me on Facebook if you’d like! (…I think Fanta’s too embarrassed.)
+In her spare time she tries to offer some direction to her teenage niece, Fanta.

 -